Family remembers father and son musicians found dead inside Bloomington truck

 Samuel shares memories of his 25-year-old brother.
 "Dominick was my biggest supporter," he said.
 "We hung out together every night, we played together every weekend, my best friend."

-Along with his dad, 55-year-old Dale, described by loved ones as a lifelong musician.
+Along with his dad, 55-year-old Dale is described by loved ones as a lifelong musician.

 "Dad has been playing on stage with his old band since he was like 12," he said.
 "That was his favorite thing in the world, he loved being a musician.
 He said it all the time.
 He got paid to bring in the equipment, set it up and take it down, but he played for free," said Sam.

-He says his dad had a love of polka music and started playing the concertina at age 6.
+He says his dad loved polka music and started playing the concertina at age 6.

-Eventually - starting his own band, while also playing alongside his sons.
+Eventually he started his own band, while also playing alongside his sons.

 In 2012, he was inducted into the Concertina Hall of Fame.